Do yourself a favor and visit Seven Magic Mountains, a vibrant desert art installation, on your way to Las Vegas. You won’t regret it.

 3. Unmatched Day Trip from Las Vegas

-Regardless if you love or loathe the arts, a visit to Seven Magic Mountains gives you a chance to see something new.
-Even avid gamblers need a break and change of scenery after a while.
+Whether you love or loathe art, a visit to Seven Magic Mountains gives you a chance to see something new.
+And it’s just a short road trip from Las Vegas.

-The easiest way to visit Seven Magic Mountains if by flying into Las Vegan and taking a short road trip to the installation.
+The easiest way to visit Seven Magic Mountains is by flying into Las Vegan and embarking on a 30-minute road trip.
 The artwork sits near Jean Dry Lake and Interstate 15, about 26 miles south of Las Vegas.

 How to Get to Seven Magic Mountains